ketan1741/Athletech/IMU/README.md

 # Instructions
-## How to pass in secret SSID, password, and MQTT Broker
+## How to pass in secret SSID, password, and MQTT Broker in Arduino Code
 1. In the same folder as the arduino code, create a new .h file, e.g. "arduino_secrets.h".
 2. Within the .h file, define the following three variables:
    - `#define SECRET_SSID "your_ssid"`
    - `#define SECRET_PASS "ssid_pass"`
    - `#define MQTT_BROKER "mqtt_broker"`
+## Change port of Arduino to Log Data
+Make sure in IMUDataLogger.py, change `arduino_port` to the port that the Arduino is plugged into.